- Opinions

 In many organisations, the leadership team was not fully aligned from the start, even if the brief looked clear.
 One person wants bold change.
 Another wants to manage risk.
 Another wants cost control.
 The brief becomes a compromise.
 It reads well, but the commitment was never really there to begin with.

 When the numbers tighten, margins come under pressure, or leadership attention shifts elsewhere, the work comes under scrutiny and the scope narrows.
-The most ambitious ideas are scaled back, not because they aren’t good, but because they require absolute conviction at the moment conviction is being tested.
+The most ambitious ideas are scaled back, not because they aren’t good, but because they require conviction at the moment conviction is being tested.

 Why this keeps happening